Big Mer on Campus

 “Oh yeah!
 He’s… uh… well he’s really rich.”

 Daria decided to press a little harder.
 “What does he think about outlanders?”

 “I know his family does a lot of business with them.
 Oh, he’s nice to my stepmom and called her serjo!
 And now a few other people are doing it, too.”

-Apparently satisfied with her cosmetic application, Briltasi put her mirror back in her purse.
+Satisfied with her cosmetic application, Briltasi put her mirror back in her purse.
 “Boy, I hope Synda didn’t hear me and Kavvy,” she said.

-“About that: if you’re that keen on keeping your relationship with him a secret, you should probably try to be more discreet.”
+“About that: if you’re keen on keeping your relationship with him a secret, you should probably try to be more discreet.”